 The growing and processing of collagen-based leather may be expensive.
 However, the illegal rearing and slaughtering of animals may not be!

-It also be noted that these innovations are all still in the development stages and few of them have reached the marketplace.
+It should also be noted that these innovations are all still in the development stages, and few of them have reached the marketplace.
 And as such, and are not ready to replace the dominance of synthetic vegan leathers just yet.

 That being said, and as stated, there are some natural vegan leathers out there.
 In fact, several designers and manufacturers are racing to get ahead of the game and produce the world’s first truly sustainable vegan leather.

 Experimentation is occurring with biodegradable sources such as cork, paper, kelp, mushrooms, tree bark, food waste, recycled rubber, pineapple fibers, and even apples and kombucha tea!